Sinuide/orymor/README.md

 - Dynamically proxies and/or optimizes remote images as needed.
 - Use this route to serve images, ensuring they're correctly handled by Astro's image system.

+### `/api/products`

+- `GET /api/products`
+- Since we get every products (no pagination here) it replaces the need for a POST and serve all products.
+- If needed, some pagination could be added here depending on the API capabilities.
+Either by caching all products and returning part, or setting a custom page path param.

+> A query folder is available for shared resources.
+Astro cannot call its own endpoint during prerender.
+Products query is needed both in server and client.

+> A `bruno` folder is available to document and test api calls.

 ---

+## Zustand

+Zustand is used as the state manager here.
+Its main purpose is to keep the global state of the app, and be usable either on server or client side.
+Stores are defined to be agnostic of framework, and a hook is defined specifically for React in each store.
+React context where not a good choice IMO since they require a provider every time.
+Zustand store can be used anywhere, in any components.
+Since Astro use islands and not a full mounted app, it was the best choice IMO.

+> Didn't do much with the locale, it helped me learn what could go from server to client and how to use astro middleware.
+Not very useful as is.
+Could have been interesting with some i18n and langage selector.

+---

 ## Scripts & Commands

+> ⚠️ You need to configure your `.env` first if you want to use the app.
+A `.env.sample` is available for structure. `API_KEY` is the provided `x-api-key`, `BASE_URL` is the api url including `/dev`

 Run these via `npm` (e.g., `npm run dev`):